mustache/mustache/README.md

     TemplatePartial => ./template_partial.mustache

 You can set the search path using `Mustache.template_path`.
+Search multiple paths by delimiting them with colons.
 It can be set on a class by class basis:

 ```ruby